-a.
-Source of receipt documentation
+(1) Source of receipt documentation

-- b.
-Quality control testing of products - c.
-Internal test assessments of procedures used for QC tests or related documentation to procedures being used. - d.
-Procedures for recall or notifications for out of specifications of products dispensed
+(2) Quality control testing of products

+(3) Internal test assessments of procedures used for QC tests or related documentation to procedures being used.

+(4) Procedures for recall or notifications for out of specifications of products dispensed

-Section 9: Assigning Beyond Use Date (BUD) of Radiopharmaceuticals
+G. Assigning Beyond Use Date (BUD) of Radiopharmaceuticals

-Definition of BUD: The date, or date and time (if applicable), beyond which a radiopharmaceutical preparation must not be used and must be discarded.
+(1) Beyond Use Date (BUD) is defined as the date, or date and time (if applicable), beyond which a radiopharmaceutical preparation must not be used and must be discarded.

-- Determination of the BUD begins at the moment of the first sterile vial puncture or exposure of a critical site to ambient air, whichever is first. - The BUD should not limit the time during which the radiopharmaceutical is administered (e.g. infused).
+(2) Determination of the BUD begins at the moment of the first sterile vial puncture or exposure of a critical site to ambient air, whichever is first.

+(3) The BUD should not limit the time during which the radiopharmaceutical is administered (e.g. infused).